Search and Apply for Jobs at Wright State

 Identify the working conditions and physical demands that relate directly to the essential job duties and responsibilities to be compliant with the Americans with Disabilities Act.
 Describe the type, intensity (how much), frequency (how often), and duration (how long) of physical or mental capabilities required.
 Consider the following:

-- Environment, such as office or outdoors.
+- Environment, such as an office or outdoors.

 - Exposures encountered, such as hazardous materials, loud noise, or extreme heat/cold.